uptycslabs/terraform-google-gcr-config/README.md

 If gcr_integration is true, the following role will also be attached:
 - roles/storage.objectViewer

+## Organization-level Integration

+If you need to configure GCR monitoring at the organization level (across all projects), use the [organization module](./organization/README.md) instead.
+The organization module grants IAM roles at the organization level rather than the project level.

+The organization module now supports granting permissions to specific projects instead of the entire organization by using the `registry_projects` variable.
+This allows for more granular control over which projects the service account can access.

 ## Prerequisites

 - Minimum required version of Terraform -> v0.13